123wowow123/chronopin/content.md

 Pin dollar tag should link to referal page in new tab

 Features:
+Main timeline should remain in background for speedup user creation needs to be in transaction
+Add join mailing list
 Polling feature and share on reddit - embed pin + suggest tag +
 Follow user to be notified of new content++